Cavendish School GovernorsOur Mission: Believing in Excellence

-Tove is a principal lecturer at the University of Brighton where she is a joint MBA programme leader with special interest in leadership and public service management and holds a LLM and an MSc.
+I am a principal lecturer at the University of Brighton where I am a joint MBA programme leader with special interest in leadership and public service management.
+I hold an LLM and an MSc.

-I have four children all currently attending Cavendish in both the primary and secondary phase and believe strong relationships between parents/carers and the school is essential.
+I have children in both the primary and secondary phase and believe strong relationships between parents/carers and the school is essential.

 I am recently retired after 16 years’ experience in leadership including executive head and head teacher roles.
 I now work as an independent education consultant.